Line for rabies shot, Chicago

 What's that mean?

-The AVMA knows the truth: That after age the run of shots that should occur before age one, distemper and parvo protection is for life, and that aside from a rabies shot every three years, no other shot is ever going to be necessary.
+The AVMA knows the truth: That after age one, distemper and parvo protection is for life, and that aside from a rabies shot every three years, no other shot is ever going to be necessary.

 But, of course, they want to keep this information secret from the customer base.